SeanKilleen/seankilleen.github.io/_posts/2012-06-15-how-to-set-a-default-date-parameter-in-crystal-reports-field-notes.markdown

 Crystal Reports doesn't have a default mechanism to do this.
 It appears to be pretty sought after in the Crystal community, but I haven't seen any solutions that would allow one to, say, use a variable like "currentdate" as the default for a date field.

 ###Solution
-I found a <a href="http://cogniza.com/wordpress/2005/11/24/advanced-parameter-usage-in-crystal-reports/" target="_blank">helpful blog post on Cogniza</a> which I modified a little bit to fit my situation.
+I found a [helpful blog post on Cogniza](http://cogniza.com/wordpress/2005/11/24/advanced-parameter-usage-in-crystal-reports/) which I modified a little bit to fit my situation.

 ####Step 1: Create Parameters
 We're going to create two parameters.
 The first I'm going to call `NamedDateRange` and the second I'm going to call `CustomDateRange`.